shen-sat/boxing_game_speech_engine/lib/README.md

 -- Then we build a record of the history of interactions between the fighters -- A PairMatrixBuilder takes in a roster and builds an array of pairs of enemies (ie a pair matrix).
 Each pair is a set, not an array.
+[But all the sets are contained within an awrray]

 A FightRecordBuilder takes in a pair matrix and builds a fight record (a hash):
 There are two levels to the hash.
 The first is: